-The Federal Highway Administration and the Federal Transit Administration have jointly issued Planning Emphasis Areas to be addressed in the Unified Planning Work Program (UPWP).
-These three emphasis areas are identified in Exhibit I-7 and include: 1) Transition to Performance-Based Planning and Programming; 2) Regional Models of Cooperation - Ensure a Regional Approach to Transportation Planning by Promoting Cooperation and Coordination Across Transit Agency, Metropolitan Planning Organization, and State Boundaries; and 3) Ladders of Opportunity - Access to Essential Services.
-Included in this exhibit are examples of how the North Central Texas Council of Governments (NCTCOG) is addressing or plans to address each of these areas.
+In 2014, the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) jointly issued Planning Emphasis Areas to be addressed in the Unified Planning Work Program (UPWP).
+These three emphasis areas are identified in Exhibit I-7A and include:

+1) Transition to Performance-Based Planning and Programming; 2) Regional Models of Cooperation - Ensure a Regional Approach to Transportation Planning by Promoting Cooperation and Coordination Across Transit Agency, Metropolitan Planning Organization, and State Boundaries; and 3) Ladders of Opportunity - Access to Essential Services.
+In 2021, FHWA and FTA jointly issued new Planning Emphasis Areas.
+These eight new areas are identified in Exhibit I-7B and include: 1) Tackling the Climate Crisis - Transition to a Clean Energy, Resilient Future, 2) Equity and Justice40 in Transportation Planning, 3) Complete Streets, 4) Public Involvement, 5) Strategic Highway Network (STRAHNET)/US Department of Defense Coordination, 6) Federal Land Management Agency (FLMA) Coordination, 7) Planning and Environment Linkages (PEL), and 8) Data in Transportation Planning.
+Included in these exhibits are examples of how the North Central Texas Council of Governments (NCTCOG) is addressing or plans to address each of these areas.

-EXHIBIT I-7 Planning Emphasis Areas
+EXHIBIT I-7A Planning Emphasis Areas